 - Salmonella infections are diarrheal infections caused by the bacteria salmonella.

-- Treatment may not be necessary unless dehydration or the infection spreading to the blood stream occurs.
+- Treatment may not be necessary unless dehydration happens or the infection spreads

 - Before your visit, write down questions you want answered.